 They also have a huge conservation effort that they support and offer educational tours and experiences too.
 This looks like a fab place to take the kids.

 I absolutely love cathedrals, churches and Minsters whenever I visit somewhere new.
 St Coleman’s Cathedral Parish is firmly on my bucket list!
-Check out this virtual tour of the Cobh Cathedral.

 5 More things to do when you visit Cobh